-Museo Casa Luis Barragan#8 in Best Things To Do in Mexico City
+Museo Casa Luis Barragán#11 in Best Things To Do in Mexico City

 Luis Barragán was a prominent Mexican architect renowned for his modernist style, and his former home – now converted to a museum – is one of the finest examples of his work.
-The museum is an off-the-beaten-path attraction that travelers say will please all, even those not schooled in architectural history.
+The museum is an off-the-beaten-path attraction that travelers say will please all, even those not schooled in architectural history, though some recent visitors have complained of rude staff.
 The house is known for its vivid colors, brilliant use of natural light and its impressive garden with a maze of corridors and trees.
 In 2004, it was designated a UNESCO World Heritage site.

-Recent visitors said the history of the house, in addition to its interesting architecture, are captivating.
-Access to the house is only offered by guided tour (offered in Spanish and English) and you'll want to make a reservation online in advance as tours often sell out.
-Admission for non-Mexican citizens is 400 pesos (about $23).
-You'll find the Casa Luis Barragán located just off the Constituyentes metro stop on the orange line.
+Recent visitors said the history of the house, in addition to its interesting architecture, is captivating.
+Access to the house is only offered by guided tour (offered in Spanish and English) and you have to make a reservation online in advance (the museum suggests booking at least two months prior).
+Also note that children 9 and younger are not permitted in the museum.
+The museum is open every day except Tuesday.
+Admission for non-Mexican citizens is 400 pesos (about $21).
+You'll find the Casa Luis Barragan located just off the Constituyentes metro stop on the orange line.
 For more information, head to the house's website.

 More Best Things To Do in Mexico City

 Located within the famous Chapultepec Forest, the Museo Nacional de Antropología (National Museum of Anthropology) holds artifacts from Mexico's pre-Columbian era, dating from about 100 B.C. to A.D.
 1521.
 The facility houses artifacts, including the famous Aztec Calendar Stone, known as Piedra del Sol, as well as the famed 16th-century statue of Xochipilli, the Aztec god of art, games, beauty, dance and maize (among others).
 The museum offers a look at how tradition, culture and life were formed in all regions of Mexico.